ksatchit/community/feature-demos/kafka-chaos-examples/kafka-broker-pod-failure/README.md

 - Provide the application (kafka, zookeeper) info in the ChaosEngine spec and other tunables as experiment ENV (overrides defaults in chaosexperiment CR)

-  A sample ChaosEngine, to kill the leader broker for a partition of a simple kafka topic (with an active message stream) is provided below.
+  A sample ChaosEngine spec to kill the leader broker for a partition of a simple kafka topic (with an active message stream) is provided below.

 ```yaml
 apiVersion: litmuschaos.io/v1alpha1